The benefits and myths of lemon water

 This is the nutrient breakdown for one glass of lemon water (water with juice from half a lemon):

 - Potassium: 1% of the RDI.

-Lemon water is a low-calorie and low-sugar beverage, even though it doesn’t provide a lot of nutrients, another fruit, say a half an orange, would have double the calories and sugar in your drink.
+This is a low-calorie and low-sugar beverage, even though it doesn’t provide a lot of nutrients, another fruit, say a half an orange, would have double the calories and sugar in your drink.
 Lemon water is high in vitamin C, comparative to its calorie and sugar content and contains trace amounts of folate and potassium.

 It does carry a range of benefits such as compounds that may protect your cells and improve metabolic health; it also boosts metabolism slightly, which can help with weight loss.
 It improves your athletic performance and helps relive constipation.
-Lemon water also optimizes your mood and memory.
+It also optimizes your mood and memory.
 However, most of the benefits that come with drinking lemon water, has to do with the water instead of the lemon properties.

 Registered dietician, Wesley Delbridge, a spokesman for the Academy of Nutrition & Dietetics, confirmed that “the water part of lemon water is to thank for most of the science-backed benefits of lemon water.”